 Currently, there are no formal agreements between the Government of Gibraltar and the data providers.
-Data supply agreements are being drafted to ensure to consistent, timely and reliable supply of data for use in the inventory.
+Data supply agreements have been drafted, and are to be formally put in place, to ensure to consistent, timely and reliable supply of data for use in the inventory.

-Appendix 2 sets out the minimum data requirements needed for estimation of emissions in each sector, and the data required for disaggregation and verification.
+Appendix 4 sets out the minimum data requirements needed for estimation of emissions in each sector, and the data required for disaggregation and verification.